What is excessive urination volume?

-Excessive urination volume, also called polyuria, occurs when you are urinating more than normal.
+Excessive urination volume (or polyuria) occurs when you urinate more than normal.
 Urine volume is considered excessive if it equals more than 2.5 liters per day.
-Exact “normal” urine volume depends on age and gender, but generally, less than 2 liters per day is considered normal.

-Urinating excessive volumes of urine is a common issue.
-Many people notice the symptom at night—in this case, the condition is called nocturnal polyuria.
+Excreting excessive volumes of urine is a common condition but should not last more than several days.
+Many people notice the symptom at night.
+In this case, it is called nocturnal polyuria (or nocturia).

 - kidney failure

 - kidney stones

 - psychogenic polydipsia, a mental disorder causing excessive thirst

 - sickle cell anemia

 - enlarged prostate, also known as benign prostatic hyperplasia (most common in men over 50 years old)